 UA Global Ambassadors

-- Willing to connect with the international community and engage in global conversations
+- Are interested in connecting with the global community and engaging in globally relevant conversations

 - Leadership of the Buddy Program